Karmesinrot/Anifiltrs/README.md

 # Anifiltrs
-Filter list for anime streaming, manga reading, and downloading of such things.
+A collection of filter lists for anime streaming, manga reading, and downloading of such things.

 -------------